Home

 Christel Hamann’s Difference Engine History

-The German engineer Christel Hamann (1870-1948) was a remarkable figure when it comes to the invention of mechanical calculators.
+The German engineer Christel Hamann (1870-1948) was a remarkable figure when it came to the invention of mechanical calculators.
 He is a holder of many patents in this area and the constructor of countless mechanisms and calculators such as Gauss, Berolina, Mercedes Euklid, Hamann Manus, etc.

 Quick Facts